Skip links

 Unpredictable Ground Behavior

-Soils can compress, shift, or lose strength when exposed to moisture or load.
-Without testing, these behaviors remain unknown, increasing the chance of settlement and movement after construction.
+Soil can compress, shift, or lose strength under load.
+Without proper geophysical studies, these behaviors remain unknown, increasing settlement risks.

 Poor Foundation Performance